 Several regional management units of orange roughy have been assumed for assessment purposes in the SPRFMO Convention area.
 In addition to the STR stock (which straddles the AFZ and the SPRFMO Convention area), these units are Louisville North, Louisville Central, Louisville South, Lord Howe Rise, north-west Challenger Plateau and West Norfolk Ridge.
 Work is currently underway to improve the delineation of biological stocks of orange roughy in the SPRFMO Convention area.

-Several assessments have been attempted for orange roughy stocks in the SPRFMO Convention area (Clark, Dunn & Anderson 2010; Cordue 2017; Edwards & Roux 2017; Roux et al. 2017; Wayte et al. 2003).
-The Cordue (2017) assessment is a catch history–based method that uses an age-structured population model with parameters borrowed from five stocks within New Zealand’s EEZ.
+Several assessments have been attempted for orange roughy management units in the SPRFMO Convention area (Clark, Dunn & Anderson 2010; Cordue 2017, 2019; Edwards & Roux 2017; Roux et al. 2017; Wayte et al. 2003).
+The Cordue (2017) assessment is a catch history–based method that uses an age-structured population model with parameters borrowed from 5 stocks within New Zealand’s EEZ.
 The method focuses on the minimum virgin biomass (Bmin) that would allow the historical catches to have been taken, assuming a maximum exploitation rate of 67%.
-The assessment results indicated that in 2015, five of the seven SPRFMO stocks were very likely to have been above a limit reference point of 0.2B0.1 There was an indication that the north-west Challenger Plateau and Lord Howe Rise stocks may be below this limit reference point, and that recent exploitation rates would not enable stock biomass to increase.
+The assessment results indicated that in 2015, 5 of the 7 SPRFMO management units were very likely to have been above a limit reference point of 20% of unfished biomass (0.2B0).1 There was an indication that the north-west Challenger Plateau and Lord Howe Rise management units may be below this limit reference point, and that recent exploitation rates would not enable stock biomass to increase.

-SPRFMO CMM 03a-2019 was implemented in 2019 and sets catch limits for orange roughy for the management areas to the east and west of New Zealand.
-These catch limits are a combined 1,140 t for the three Louisville Ridge management units, and a combined 346 t for the three Tasman Sea management units.2 For the Tasman Sea (which is where most of Australia’s fishing has historically taken place), this catch limit has been established such that the limit could be safely taken from any of the three subunits without compromising the sustainability of any one subunit.
+SPRFMO CMM 03a-2020 (first implemented in 2019 as CMM 03a-2019) sets catch limits for orange roughy for the management areas to the east and west of New Zealand.
+These catch limits are a combined 1,140 t for the 3 Louisville Ridge management units, and a combined 346 t for the 3 Tasman Sea management units.2 For the Tasman Sea (which is where most of Australia’s fishing has historically taken place), this catch limit has been established such that the limit could be safely taken from any of the 3 subunits without compromising the sustainability of any one subunit.

 1 Reference points for orange roughy have not been adopted by the SPRFMO.